 Global Director of Sales & Marketing Brandon Sowell

 Historically golf has seen its ebbs and flows of must-have hot products, but right now the entire golf industry is on fire across all categories.
 We have seen that strength in our retail channel with year over year sell-through growth of 50%.
 In addition to keeping up with our retail demand we are working equally hard to deliver product to our OEM partners to support their equipment sell through surges, as well as their 2021 new product builds.
-The year is ending in a dramatically different position than we thought it might six months ago, and with the 2020 season occurring predominantly in the second half of the year (and moving into the first half of 2021) the industry is looking at back to back windows of a six-month peak season that will result in massive sales results over a rolling 12 month period.
-Transitioning into next year, retail inventories are below what is considered ideal across all categories, and managing the industry’s new normal from this spike will be critical to ensure we don’t collectively overcorrect and create a new problem.
+The year ended in a dramatically different position than we thought it might six months ago, and with the 2020 season occurring predominantly in the second half of the year (and moving into the first half of 2021) the industry is looking at back to back windows of a six-month peak season that will result in massive sales results over a rolling 12-month period.
+Transitioning into (2021), retail inventories are below what is considered ideal across all categories, and managing the industry’s new normal from this spike will be critical to ensure we don’t collectively overcorrect and create a new problem.

 (Header image courtesy of Troon Golf, Silverado Resort and Spa)